google/comprehensive-rust/src/control-flow-basics/blocks-and-scopes.md

 ## Blocks

-A block in Rust contains a sequence of expressions.
-Each block has a value and a type, which are those of the last expression of the block:
+A block in Rust contains a sequence of expressions, enclosed by braces `{}`.
+Each block has a value and a type, which are those of the last expression of the
+block:

 ```rust,editable
 fn main() {